The Story Museum: History

-The museum closed for renovation on 7 July 2018.
-The renovation is anticipated to cost £6 million.
-They received a £1 million grant from the Heritage Lottery Fund in 2015, and a £2 million grant from Arts Council England.
+In November 2009, it was announced that the museum would move to premises at Rochester House in Pembroke Street, following a gift of £2.5m from a private donor.
+The museum closed for a major £6 million redevelopment on 7 July 2018, with funding including a £1 million grant from the Heritage Lottery Fund in 2015, and a £2 million grant from Arts Council England.
 The renovation was completed in 2020.